Environmental Response Management Application (ERMA)

 - Support the Natural Resource Damage Assessment process.

 - Aid in ecological recovery and restoration efforts.

-The application has been customized with specific data for eight ERMA sites covering the United States and its territories.
-ERMA sites have secure-access accounts; however, publicly available environmental and baseline data are openly accessible for all regions.
+ERMA is broken up into eight ERMA Regional sites covering the navigable waters of the United States and its territories.
+ERMA sites have secure-access accounts for some information that is non-public (for example, active incident response data), however the majority of data is publicly available and openly accessible for all regions.